Skip to content

 The end-to-end process that converts operational sessions into a fine-tuned model: session collection → structural quality checks → LLM-as-judge quality scoring → data preparation → fine-tuning → deployment.
 Each stage is a filter.
 The pipeline closes the operational feedback loop: performance in the field generates training data that improves future performance.
 The quality of the loop depends entirely on the integrity of the filtering stages — a false positive that enters training teaches the wrong behavior.

-A locally-hosted AI security operations agent built on the centaur architecture.
-Runs entirely within the operator's network boundary on commodity GPU hardware.
-The model generates candidate actions and interprets tool output; deterministic code handles routing, halt detection, verification, and logging; a named human analyst reviews findings and is accountable for the output.
+The public product name for the AI security operations agent developed at Centaur Security Labs.
+Referred to throughout the build journal and private repository by its internal development codename ARCHER, which is preserved for codebase consistency.
+A locally-hosted agent built on the centaur architecture: runs entirely within the operator's network boundary on commodity GPU hardware; the model generates candidate actions and interprets tool output; deterministic code handles routing, halt detection, verification, and logging; a named human analyst reviews findings and is accountable for the output.
 Covers the full security operations lifecycle across multiple domains: penetration testing, threat hunting, digital forensics, hardening, and others.

 Audit pipeline